 [ Are you a DevOps job seeker or a hiring manager?
 Get our free ebook: The Ultimate DevOps Hiring Guide. ]

 How can you keep up with the changes and stay aware of the latest lessons learned from DevOps practitioners?
 Our DevOps guide for IT leaders brings you the latest and best information from our ongoing coverage, so you can take a deep dive in one spot.
 Let’s delve into expert advice and analysis from DevOps experts and top CIOs.

 DevOps continues to win fans in enterprise IT for some important reasons.
 This way of working prizes speed, experimentation, and collaboration, all happening on cross-functional teams.
 It breaks down traditional walls inside IT organizations between developers and operations teams, and speeds up the cadence of software releases.

 All of these factors suit the business goals of the moment: Transform the business – so that it can quickly change to address customer needs or new competitive situations.
 Pick up the pace, so a manufacturing company can act more like a startup and less like a bureaucracy.
 Experiment and innovate.
 These goals are core to digital transformation – the top job of many a CEO right now.

 And in the last few years, DevOps has fueled success when companies point small, nimble teams of developers at specific business problems and free them up from traditional organizational rules.
 This way of working has reshaped the way enterprise IT works (as well as key business processes) at companies such as Vanguard, Target, and Macquarie Bank, across many industries.
-(For more, see this case study on Macquarie Bank.)
+(For more, see this case study on Macquarie Bank.)says.